KuanKuanQAQ/linux-rootfs/README.md

 # linux-rootfs

-A simple root file system built by busybox for linux-5.0.4.
+A simple root file system built by busybox for linux.